 4 Paper Buildings is a long-established leading family law set which has expanded rapidly in recent years to become one of the largest family sets in the country.
 Members of chambers are regarded as leaders in the field of family law.

 The set: 4 Paper Buildings houses a friendly group of specialist barristers providing excellent, expert, commercial and practical advice, advocacy and dispute resolution services in all areas of family law.
-Alex Verdan QC is head of chambers, with great ambitions to lead the set to the very pinnacle of family law client service.
-Michael Reeves leads a young and dynamic clerking team which is recognised throughout the Temple as one of the strongest and best-organised clerks’ rooms.
-Furhana Mallick, chambers manager, ensures that chambers’ internal workings remain smooth and efficient so that barristers and clerks can concentrate on offering absolutely the best client service to those who use 4PB’s barristers.
+Alex Verdan QC is Head of Chambers, with great ambitions to lead the set to the very pinnacle of family law client service.
+Michael Reeves leads a highly experienced dynamic clerking team which is recognised throughout the Temple as one of the strongest and best-organised clerks’ rooms.
+Furhana Mallick, Chambers Manager, ensures that the operations of chambers remain smooth and efficient, so that barristers and clerks can concentrate on offering absolutely the best client service to those who use 4PB’s barristers.

 Former members of chambers have gone on to be specialist and distinguished family judges in the High Court and County Court.
 Current members sit as Deputy High Court Judges, Recorders, Deputy District Judges and tribunal chairs.